How do you check age online?

 blank

-Government Identity Documents (Passport, Driving Licence, National Identity Card)
+Government ID Documents (Passport, Driving Licence, National or Military ID Card)

 Mobile Phone account records